EGYPT TOURS FROM AUSTRALIA 2023

 If you have, or if you intend to book one of our Egypt tours from Australia, every hotel you stay in will have a swimming pool.
 Nearly all Nile cruise ships also have a swimming pool, so there is no need to risk a swim in the Nile River.

 Whatever you do, don’t underestimate the power of the Egyptian sun.
 Yes, many Australians are accustomed to plenty of sun, but still, many underestimate the risk of serious sunburn in Egypt, especially during the warmer summer months.

 Most of Egypt’s archaeological sites, such as the Giza Pyramids, provide very little in the way of shade.
 We highly recommend packing in some good quality sunscreen lotion, a wide-brimmed hat, and a good pair of sunglasses.

 Save Money with Small Group Tours to Egypt from Australia

 Small group tours to Egypt from Australia provide travelers with an excellent opportunity to save some money, and still get to see the wonders of Ancient Egypt.
-Group tours cost less than private tours because tour operators are able to make group reservations at hotels and on Nile River cruises.
+Group tours cost less than private tours because tour operators can make group reservations at hotels and on the Nile River cruises.
 As a group, the cost of expert guides is shared, as is the cost of transport.
 These savings can then be passed on to clients.

-Our own small group tours are limited to a maximum of 12 or 25 persons.
-Group tours are a great option for people on a tight budget, and/or people who just prefer traveling in a group.
+Our Egypt small group tours are limited to a maximum of 12 or 25 persons.
+Group tours are a great option for people on a tight budget and/or people who just prefer traveling in a group.